GCdePaula/cartesi-paio/README.md

 ## Sequencer backend

-The backend is the component in the sequencer that takes a `Batch` and submits it to a DA layer.
-It could in Ethereum calldata, Ethereum 4844 blob, Espresso DA, Avail, Celestia, etc.
+The backend is the component in the sequencer that takes a `Batch` and submits it to a DA layer, such as Ethereum calldata, Ethereum 4844, Espresso DA, Avail, Celestia, etc.

 ## Batch parser library